Pruthvirajkr/Business-Insights-360/README.md

 > - Building an interactive visual report.
 > - Develop a Problem Solving Mindset.
-> - Effective Communication with stackholders.
+> - Effective Communication with stakeholders.
 > - Business and domain knowledge in sales,finance,marketing,market share and supply chain.